kranzky/insoluble/folly.md

 Jenny shook her head and replied, "Tonight, I can't believe you'll be climbing that broken ladder."

-exposition;14:WORRIES SAFETY CONCERNS PROTAGONIST

-exposition;8:CAUTIOUS STRANGE

-dialogue;15:STAY TOGETHER ENSURE SAFETY

-exposition;21:RELUCTANTLY AGREED PROTAGONIST PLAN

 The protagonist expressed his worries and safety concerns about the upcoming climb.
 He felt cautious due to the strange nature of their current situation.
 "We should stay together to ensure our safety," Jenny suggested.
 Reluctantly, the protagonist agreed to her plan, hoping it would be the best course of action.

-dialogue;11: "Hey, Dan Steer opens up the stirring," Jenny said.
+"Hey, Dan Steer opens up the stirring," Jenny said.

 "Rob, here's the biggest of the stays in our world," the protagonist said, a hint of sarcasm in his voice.
 Jenny rolled her eyes and replied, "We need to catch a fresh break and depart from what's happening here."
 The protagonist nodded, sensing Jenny's urgency and understanding that staying in this strange place any longer would only bring more danger and confusion.
 They both knew that they had to leave behind the world of Lloyd's Folly and face the unknown that awaited them beyond the broken ladder.